ORIGIN STORY: Finding My Way

 “Well, Guy, I would say this: ‘Work hard, tell the truth, and if you tell someone you are going to do something, by God, you do it, even if it hurts.’”

-I nodded and smiled slightly when I heard Grandpa say those words.
-He effectively had distilled our family creed into twenty-five words.
-Pioneer farm families are all about hard work, truthfulness and integrity.
+I nodded and smiled slightly.
+Grandpa effectively had distilled our family creed into twenty-five words.
+Hard work, truthfulness, and integrity.

 Not Measuring Up